vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1987 Early History of the Deccan: Problems and Perspectives.
 Delhi.

 1987a The Vākāt.akas.
-Fresh Epigraphic Evidence. in: Shastri, A.M., Early History of the Deccan.
-Delhi 1987. pp. 45–81.
+Fresh Epigraphic Evidence. in: Shastri, A.M., Early History of the DeccaṇDelhi 1987. pp. 45–81.

 1991 Varāhamihira and his times.
 Jodhpur.